 The rule of law requires consistency.
 Otherwise, government becomes arbitrary.
 When the limits on government power become subject to reinterpretation by the government itself, it becomes limitless in power and authority.

 That’s exactly what we have today.
 The federal government makes up things as it goes along.
-The feds claim to power to tell you what kind of light bulb you can use, they force you tot buy health insurance, and they spy on everybody in America, all based on this living, breathing lie.
+The feds claim the power to tell you what kind of light bulb you can use, they force you to buy health insurance, they wage undeclared wars around the world, and they spy on everybody in America — all based on this living, breathing lie.

 But how do we know what those enumerated powers really mean?
 How do we determine the extent of powers delegated?